JohnAskew/exasol_tc_watchdog/README.md

       Whether to actually kill the transaction conflict.
       False is "safe mode" where nothing will be killed.
       True will actually kill a session causing the transction conflict.

+      Armed will generate a log entry to show whether the script successfully killed a transaction conflict, or was unable to execute properly due to inappropriate arguements or there were no transaction conflicts found meeting the argument criteria.

     aggressive_mode
       What kind of EXA_DBA_SESSIONS.status to target for termination.